softwaregravy/prompt_genius/PRD.md

 The core function of the tool revolves around prompt extraction, refinement, and structured storage.
 To accomplish this, the following features will be implemented:

-- **Support for Claude and ChatGPT:** The tool will initially focus on Anthropic's Claude but will support OpenAI's ChatGPT shortly after.
+- **Support for Claude and ChatGPT:** The tool will initially focus on Anthropic's Claude with OpenAI's ChatGPT being added very soon after initial launch.
 This ensures users can refine prompts for multiple AI models.
 Other providers may be added later.
 - **Prompt Extraction from Chat History:** Users will be able to pull chat history from Claude and ChatGPT through their respective APIs.
 The system will extract the first message from each conversation as the initial prompt.
 Later, we will try to extract the prompt from the entire conversation.
 - **Manual Prompt Addition:** Users can manually add prompts, which will be processed in the same manner as extracted prompts to maintain uniformity.
 - **Scheduled and Manual Sync:** The system will automatically retrieve chat history from the last 24 hours at scheduled intervals.
 Additionally, a "Sync Now" button will allow users to manually fetch chat data for immediate processing during development and testing.